ghwang-s/ABKD/README.md

 <!-- <a href="https://arxiv.org/abs/2402.03898"><img src="https://img.shields.io/badge/Paper-arXiv:2402.03898-Green"></a>
 <a href=#bibtex><img src="https://img.shields.io/badge/Paper-BibTex-yellow"></a> -->

-This repository is the official PyTorch implementation of ABKD (ICML 2025 Spotlight).
+This repository is the official PyTorch implementation of ABKD (ICML 2025 Spotlight) [link](https://arxiv.org/abs/2505.04560).

 **Paper Title: ABKD: Pursuing a Proper Allocation of the Probability Mass in Knowledge Distillation via α-β-Divergence**